Belgium showcases Finland's gate

 After the break, the text did not change excessively, except that Finland tried to spread further to annoy Courtois, who had a quiet night.
 Hradecky didn’t have it, who was graceful again to prevent Eden Hazard, who scared the rest with his ankle injury, from reuniting with the goal.

-Lukaku did it with a superb pass from De Bruyne minutes later, but the VAR technique, the millimeter, came to the rescue of the Scandinavian team.
-However, luck was out of hand as he geared up to face the final quarter, and with Denmark already beating Russia in Copenhagen to start snatching second place.
+Lukaku made it to a superb pass from De Bruyne minutes later, but the VAR technique, the millimeter, came to the rescue of the Scandinavian team.
+However, he got lucky as he prepared to face the final quarter, and with Denmark already beating Russia in Copenhagen to start to snatch second place.

 Vermaelen’s header hit the post and rebounded on Hradecky, whose reaction to try to block the ball ended up sending him into the net.
 Finland had no arguments to jump decisively and Lukaku ended up judging Belgium already waiting for a third in the group.